0xchase/Modality_old/readme.md

 This project is in it's early stages and will only work on some binaries.

 Modality is a debugger built on the popular symbolic execution engine Angr.
-It provides an interface for a reverse engineer to perform symbolic executino, constraint solving, emulation, etc without writing scripts.
+It provides an interface (inspired by radare2) for a reverse engineer to perform symbolic executino, constraint solving, emulation, etc without writing scripts.
 One complete, this tool should be efficient at solving most CTF reversing challenges.

 ## Example